TreacherousDev/Treacherous/README.md

 -------
 ```

-We repeat the same sequence of events for (1, 0), and it should look like this:
+We repeat the same sequence of events for the right cell, and it should look like this:
 ```
 -------   -------   -------   -------
 --$E$--   --$E$--   --$E$--   --$E$--